-- 26.1 This Prospectus contains all material information which: - 26.1.1 potential Unitholders and their financial advisers might reasonably require and reasonably expect to find in the Prospectus for the purpose of making an informed judgement about the merits of participating in any Fund and the extent of the risks accepted by so participating; and - 26.1.2 is within the knowledge of the Manager or which the Manager could have obtained having made reasonable enquiries. - 26.2 The information contained in this document is accurate as at the date stated on the front cover.
-Existing and potential Unitholders should note that nothing contained herein can be relied upon as giving a binding indication of future policies to be adopted either in respect of any Fund or the management or administration thereof.
-Complaints about the operation of any Fund may be made to the Manager's Client Services Department at Cassini House, 57 St James's Street, London SW1A 1LD or direct to the Financial Ombudsman Service at Exchange Tower, Harbour Exchange Square, London E14 9SR.
+- 26.1 This Prospectus contains all material information which: - 26.1.1 potential Unitholders and their financial advisers might reasonably require and reasonably expect to find in the Prospectus for the purpose of making an informed judgement about the merits of participating in the Fund and the extent of the risks accepted by so participating; and - 26.1.2 is within the knowledge of the Manager or which the Manager could have obtained having made reasonable enquiries. - 26.2 The information contained in this document is accurate as at the date stated on the front cover.
+Existing and potential Unitholders should note that nothing contained herein can be relied upon as giving a binding indication of future policies to be adopted either in respect of the Fund or its management or administration thereof.
+Complaints about the operation of the Fund may be made to the Manager's Client Services Department at Cassini House, 57 St James's Street, London SW1A 1LD or direct to the Financial Ombudsman Service at Exchange Tower, Harbour Exchange Square, London E14 9SR.

-27. Funds
+27. The Fund

-- 27.1 Information relating to all of the Funds is set out in Appendix A. - 27.2 All of the Funds are eligible investments for the stocks and shares component under the Individual Savings Account Regulations 1998 (as amended) as well as for a Junior Individual Savings Account.
+- 27.1 Information relating to the Fund is seEt out in Appendix A. - 27.2 The Fund is an eligible investment for the stocks and shares component under the Individual Savings Account Regulations 1998 (as amended) as well as for a Junior Individual Savings Account.